 - VIP Voice.
 This site is similar to SwagBucks in that you earn points and get gift cards in return.
 VIP Voice has mainly surveys that review products and services.
 If you don’t know anything about the products, your parents might be able to help you with the survey.
 You can sign up here to get started.

 You should also be open to finding odd jobs to make extra money.
 One of the keys to finding jobs for 13 year olds is flexibility.
 If you have a family member that owns a small business, call and ask if there is something you may be able to help with.
 Again, they wouldn’t bring you on as an employee, but may give you cash for helping them out.

-Other odd jobs for 13 years could include doing some impromptu car washing.
-This consists of going door to door in your neighborhood at time when people may be home, perhaps mid-morning on a Saturday, and ask if you can wash their car.
-It should be easy to spot who needs it the worst!
+It should be easy to spot who needs this service the most!
 You can get started by purchasing a car wash kit and then start looking for dirty cars.
-If you don’t want to go door to door, if you have a driveway of your own that someone could pull into, put out a sign in front of your house that you are doing a $5 car wash!
-It should only take 5 – 10 minutes to give a good exterior wash, so you can really pick up some extra money if you live in a place that has a fair amount of cars driving by.
+If you don’t want to go door to door and you have a driveway of your own that someone could pull into, put out a sign in front of your house that you are doing a $5 car wash!
+It should only take 10 – 15 minutes to give a good exterior wash, so you can really pick up some extra money if you live in a place that has a fair amount of cars driving by.

 After you pick the service you want to provide, the next step is to advertise!
 There are a couple of easy ways to do this: